aaronkjones/blog/content/blog/ha-sec-system.md

     service: notify.ios_chosin
 ```

-Alternatively, you can go to the `Automations` section of the configuration and select each sensor under trigger, set their state from off to on.
-For action select `notifiy.<your device>` and insert a JSON formatted payload.

-## Test Notification
+## Testing Notification Automation

-In order to make sure the alert will function properly, we can invoke a test scenario.
+In order to ensure the alert will function properly, we can invoke a test scenario.

 To do so, go to the `Services` configuration of HA.

 ![Services](https://i.imgur.com/8RD5NXE.png)

 Once there, in the Service field start typing `notify` and you will see the different notification options.

-If you don't see any, then the notifiy component did not load correctly (did you restart HA after loading it?).
+> If you don't see any, then the notifiy component did not load correctly (did you restart HA after loading it?).

 In the `Service Data` field, enter: